-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - Operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+Operational expenditure (OpEx) reflecting green operational activities of investee companies.

-To comply with the EU Taxonomy, the criteria for gas fossil include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035.
-For nuclear the criteria energy, include comprehensive safety and waste management rules.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.